Chocolate Covered Pretzel Rods

 Wilhelmina

-Endless Ways to Customize: Whether it’s for a Halloween party, Christmas gift, Valentine’s Day, or a baby shower, you can decorate these with any sprinkles, crushed candy, or colored chocolate to match the season!
+Endless Ways to Customize: Whether it’s for a charming vintage Halloween party (check out my Halloween pretzel rods) Christmas gift, Valentine’s Day, or a baby shower, you can decorate these with any sprinkles, crushed candy, or colored chocolate to match the season!

 Perfect for Gifting: Package them in cellophane bags tied with ribbon or pop them into mason jars for a sweet, homemade gift everyone will love.